We may earn a commission when you buy using our links.

 1. Encryption Level

-The bigger the level of encryption is, the lower the VPN speed gets.
+The bigger the level of encryption is, the slower the VPN speed gets.
 For example, PPTP protocol is not as safe as L2PT, but it’s much faster.
 The solution to this problem depends on what I normally do online.
-If what I do doesn’t require tons of encryption, I stick with lower level encryption protocols.
+If what I do doesn’t require tons of encryption, I stick with lower-level encryption protocols.

 2. How Many Users are Active on the VPN Server

 If a VPN service provider is popular with customers, their servers will have a lot of users.
 As a result of that, the VPN will have a slow speed.
 I used to have these problems, so when I was going to buy a new VPN, I checked for their server status page.
 This page would provide me with bandwidth info that gets regularly updated in real-time.

 3. Firewall Setup

 Antivirus software, and firewalls in particular, can mess with other programs a lot.
 VPN is not an exception here.
 It’s also important that the firewall doesn’t obstruct the CPU performance, as it can also affect the VPN’s speed.

 4. The VPN Server is Physically Far from the User

 Anyone who’s used VPNs outside of their country knows for a fact how common this problem is.
 Naturally, the best possible solution here is to get a VPN that’s in the same country as the user.
 However, I also used to get VPNs from at least one country over.
 It might be slower than the one in my country, but not by much, and certainly not as slow as, say, VPNs a continent away.